Looking across the main concourse at Napoli Centrale stazione

 (1) It's around 20 mins faster than the slow trains - though not much faster than the regular DD trains

-(2) It's air-conditioned as you are sure to be on a modern 'Metrostar' train - though these trains are also now used on most regular services
+(2) It's air-conditioned, as you are sure to be on a modern 'Metrostar' train - though these trains are also now used on most regular services

-(3) Seats are guaranteed - this is the big plus, the regular trains can be crowded, but on the Campania Express, the maximum number of tickets sold equates to the number of seats on the train!
+(3) Seats are guaranteed - this is the big plus, the regular trains can be crowded, but on the Campania Express, the maximum number of tickets sold equates to the number of seats on the train! - Hence booking online in advance is highly recommended.

 City Guides